 Building self-esteem among children in care in East Riding

-East Riding set up dance workshops from children in care to built self esteem
+East Riding set up dance workshops from children in care to built self esteem.

 What?